Ordealist/coursera-javascript-html-and-css/README.md

 # coursera-javascript-html-and-css
-coursera javascript html and css
+Coursera course for Javascript, HTML, and CSS